CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-45.png)

-6. Click on the Recommended Action to implement the recommendation.
+6. In this example we will not proceed further to implement the recommendation as it suggests to reserve the instance.

 **b.
 Cost Management:**